franck-chester/advent-of-code-2021/README.md

 ## Day 9: Smoke Basin

 First part is simple enough.
-Second part I haven't done - got a cold and just couldn't think.
+Second part I haven't figure dout yet.
-Main issue that worries me is connecting basin...
-I can see how to mark a cell as part of a basin (surrounded by cells of different height, not 9), but identifying th basin is beyond me
+Can solve th test case but not the full lot.
+I know hat I am looking for, I copied a solution from reddit, but can't see what it wrong with my solution. something to do with looking ahead...

+maybe I could cheat and do 2 passes, the second one joining up any basins that I have not spotted were joined ...
 ## Day 10: Syntax Scoring

 An easy one - but I have a cold and won't refactor my very basic implementation